 Findings Response IV-C-014 Suicide Prevention and Intervention (MANDATORY) There is a written suicide prevention and intervention program that is approved by a behavioral health professional who meets the educational and license/certification criteria specified by his/her respective professional discipline.
 The program must include specific procedures for handling intake, screening, identifying and continually supervising the suicide-prone offender.
 All suicide attempts and completions will be reported to the Mental Health Director of DPS&C at mentalhealth@doc.la.gov or (225)202-809.
 Observation of the suicide-prone offender will vary from continual observation to intervals no greater than fifteen (15) minutes.
 All staff with responsibility for offender supervision are trained annually in the implementation of the program.
 Such procedures also shall include the reporting requirements as outlined in BJG 1-C-001.
-Compliant- Documentation and records of staff training annually on suicide prevention and intervention.
+Compliant.
+Written policy and procedure in place for Suicide Prevention.
+Documentation of staff training is in file for 4/6/22.
+Documentation of observation of suicide log on file for 4/14/22.
 Visual Inspection: health records, documentation of staff training, documentation of observation of suicide watches.
 IV-C-015 Offender Deaths (MANDATORY) Written policy, procedure, and practice specify and govern the actions to be taken in the event of an offender's death, which includes notification of the coroner of all offender deaths.
 All attempts to contact the coroner regarding any death shall be thoroughly documented.
 Such procedures shall also include the reporting requirements as outlined in BJG I-C-001.
-In addition, a written report of all offender deaths shall be submitted to DPS&C on Form AM-I-4-x (via email to DOC-HQ_Cat_A_Notifications@la.gov or via fax to (225) 342 3349).
-Visual Inspection: notification, reporting requirements, report to DPS&C Compliant- Written policy and procedure in place for notifications of offenders death.
-IV-C-016 Notification A visit with an immediate family member shall be granted when an offender is admitted to an intensive care unit (ICU) or trauma center due to a serious bodily injury or due to being a terminally ill offender for the duration of the offender's admission to the ICU or trauma center, unless the Warden or designee provides written notice within 6 hours of the offender's admission to the ICU or trauma center to any immediate family member seeking visitation why such visitation cannot be granted, pursuant to La.
+In addition, a written report of all offender deaths shall be submitted to DPS&C on Form AM-I-4-x (via email to DOC- HQ_Cat_A_Notifications@la.gov or via fax to (225) 342 3349).
+Visual Inspection: notification, reporting requirements, report to DPS&C Compliant.
+There have not been any death at the facility as of this date.
+IV-C-016 Notification Compliant.
+Facility have not had any offender A visit with an immediate family member shall be granted when an offender is admitted to an intensive care unit (ICU) or trauma center due to a serious bodily injury or due to being a terminally ill offender for the duration of the offender's admission to the ICU or trauma center, unless the Warden or designee provides written notice within 6 hours of the offender's admission to the ICU or trauma center to any immediate family member seeking visitation why such visitation cannot be granted, pursuant to La.
 R.S.
 15:833(A) and Department Regulation OP-C-9; If the offender's admission to the ICU or trauma center occurs between 8:00 p.m. and 4:00 a.m., the Warden or designee shall provide the required written notification within 24 hours of the time the serious bodily injury occurred.
 Pursuant to La.
 R.S.
 15:833(A), the Warden or designee shall attempt to notify the offender's immediate family within 8 hours of the medical decision to transport the offender to the ICU or trauma center.
 Based on extenuating circumstances, the Warden or designee may extend the definition of an offender's immediate family member.
+Notification in ICU since August of 2019.